-- (i) The student/supervisor to make best efforts to source matching funds (bursaries will only be awarded in exceptional circumstances if matching funds are not offered). - (ii) A realistic timetable for completion, including thesis writing, must be agreed with your supervisor. - (iii) A formal written letter of application should then be made to the Director of Graduate Studies (not by e-mail), to include an outline of the reasons your project is over-running, its planned timescale, your agreed completion plan and evidence of the matching funding. - (iv) Your supervisor should write to the Director of Graduate Studies (e-mail is OK) to support your application and to confirm that your completion plan is realistic.
+- (i) The student/supervisor to make best efforts to source matching funds (bursaries will only be awarded in exceptional circumstances if matching funds are not offered). - (ii) A realistic timetable for completion, including thesis writing, must be agreed with your supervisor and submitted as a Gantt chart with your application. - (iii) A formal written letter of application should then be made to the Director of Graduate Studies (not by e-mail), to include an outline of the reasons your project is over-running, its planned timescale, your agreed completion plan and evidence of the matching funding. - (iv) Your supervisor should e-mail to the Director of Graduate Studies a brief statement to support your application and, in particular, to confirm that your completion plan is realistic.
 This e-mail should also identify the grant code for any matching funds.